Keykor/EvRecorder/README.md

 1. Enable Developer mode in Chrome (`chrome://extensions/`)
 2. Click "Load unpacked" and select the extension directory
 3. Click the extension icon and select "Configurar Extensión"
-4. Enter server URL and user ID, then save
+4. Enter server URL and your user ID, then save
 5. Visit any website to start capturing events

 ## User Interface

 - **Popup**: Shows capture status and active sessions
-- **Options Page**: Configure server URL and user ID
+- **Options Page**: Configure server URL and user-provided ID

 ## How It Works

+1. Extension uses your configured user ID for all sessions
-1. Extension automatically starts capturing when tabs are created/updated
+2. Extension automatically starts capturing when tabs are created/updated
-2. Events are captured based on configuration settings
+3. Events are captured based on configuration settings
-3. Data is stored per session and sent to server when session ends
+4. Data is stored per session and sent to server when session ends
-4. Extension icon indicates active capture status
+5. Extension icon indicates active capture status

 ## Anonymization

+- **URLs**: URLs can be hidden
 - **Keystrokes**: Individual letters and numbers are randomized
 - **Configurable**: Set per event type and attribute